 Wonderlic SLE HESI A 2

 Cardiovascular Sonography 21 75

 Dental Assistant 8 N/A

 Dental Hygiene 20 75

 Diagnostic Medical Sonography 21 75

 Medical Assistant 8 N/A

 Medical Office Administration 8 N/A

 Physical Therapist Assistant 18 70

 Respiratory Therapy 17 70

-Surgical Technology 17 65 Vocational Nursing 17 70
+Surgical Technology 17 65

+Vocational 17 70 Nursing

-Applicants for all programs may attempt the Wonderlic a total of three times and, when required, the Health
+Applicants for all programs may attempt the Wonderlic a total of three times (only twice on the same day) and, when required, the Health Education Systems, Inc.

-Education Systems, Inc. (HESI) A2 entrance assessment a total of two times.
+(HESI) A2 entrance assessment a total of two times.
 If the minimum score is not met, the applicant must wait six (6) months before retesting.

-Nursing Program Candidates must meet the minimum overall HESI A2 assessment score listed above.
+Nursing Program Candidates must meet the minimum

+overall HESI A2 assessment score listed above.
 In addition, any candidate who does not meet the minimum overall score on their first attempt must repeat the entire exam.
 Attempt of individual HESI exam sections is not permitted for Nursing Program Candidates.
 A candidate is permitted a total of three attempts to successfully complete the HESI A2 exam at no cost.
 Each additional attempt at the exam will be charged to the candidate at \$50 per attempt.